linsomniac/uplaybook1/README.md

 To find a playbook "foo", each directory in the search path is consulted, looking for:

 - User expansion is done if "~" or "~user" are in the path.
-- "foo" as a drectory with a "up.yml" file in it.
+- "foo.yml" is a file.
 - "foo" is a file.
-- "foo.yml" is a file.

 ## File and Template Search Path

-uPlaybook does not use different directories to store files and templates, like Ansible does.

-It will first look to see if the specified file is found using the given name and the current working directory.
-This allows for playbooks to operate on files in the path you are running from.

-Templates and files are searched for in a colon-separated path, either gotten from the UP\_FILE\_PATH or the default of ".:...:.../files".  "..." at the beginning of the file path refers to the directory that contains the playbook file.
+To find files and templates uPlaybook uses the "UP\_FILE\_PATH" environment variable (with a default of "...:.../files:.").
+Each component is separated by a ":", and "..." at the beginning of the file path refers to the directory that contains the playbook file.

 The default search path looks for templates/files in:

 - The same directory as the playbook
 - In a subdirectory (by the playbook) named "files".
+- The current working directory.

 ## Debugging